brochb/group-project1/README.md

 # group-project1
-Added some much needed text for the README

 As a user, I want to be able to search for recipes across the web, and be able to sort them by region of origin, as well as ingredients used.